Black Friday Sale!

 Don’t steal another podcast’s handle.
 This goes beyond podcasts, however.
 Avoid using names that are trademarks, copyrights, existing domain names, or any material that could legally belong to someone else.
 Even if your podcast includes your brand name, always search for it to see if someone else is using it.

-Some shows can get away with it, but for the most part, don’t call your show something like The Live Streaming Podcast.
-Try something like Dropped Frames or Twitch Talks instead.
+Don’t call your show something like The Live Streaming Podcast.
+Try something like Dropped Frames instead.
 For most shows, adding the word “podcast” is redundant; people know they’re listening to a podcast.
 It also takes up characters in your podcast name without describing anything.
+The only exceptions are for well-known brand names and shows that are about podcasting, i.e. How to Start a Podcast.

-Trying to incorporate your keyword is good, but overusing it is not (e.g., The Baseball Podcast for Baseball Lovers).
+Trying to incorporate your keyword is good, but overusing it isn’t (e.g., The Baseball Podcast for Baseball Lovers).
 If it doesn’t fit naturally, don’t force it.
 Apple Podcasts may even reject your title if you try to stuff it full of your keyword.

 Don’t use harsh words in your handle.
 In fact, Apple Podcasts has started rejecting podcast names with expletives that use an asterisk (such as f*ck) because it detects that it might be offensive.
 You can still make your content edgy and impactful without using offensive language.